justmedusty/DionysOS/README.md

 Starting 10/26/2024 I am going to make the effort to comment my thoughts about every function, to save myself some headache down the line.

+# Unique Features
+Diosfs : I wrote a custom filesystem to be used for my operating system, it is non journaling and has similiarties to ext2 albeit a little bit simpler.

 # Overall Progress (🟢 : Done 🟡 : In progress 🔴 : Not yet started)

 🟢Serial